ankojha/simple-smartwatch/README.md

 # simple-smartwatch
-A simple smartwatch made using html css and javascript Displays time and a dummy heartrate
+A simple smartwatch made using html css and javascript <br />
+Displays time and a dummy heartrate <br/>
 Non responsive